Small-scale turbulent dynamo for low-Prandtl number fluid: comparison of the theory with results of numerical

-where $k_f$ is the pumping wavenumber; taking into account the relation $ {\varepsilon}/({v_{rms}^3 k_f}) = 0.041 $ given by~\citet{brandenburg2018varying}, one can express this in terms of universal variables:
+where $k_f$ is the pumping wave number; taking the relation $ {\varepsilon}/({v_{\rm rms}^3 k_f}) = 0.041 $ given by~\citet{brandenburg2018varying} into account, we can express this in terms of universal variables,

-To compare this coefficient with the Kazantsev theory, we are again forced to take the value $Re_\lambda = 140$, since for this Reynolds number we have information on Lagrangian statistics~\citep{biferale2011multi}.
-The Prandtl number corresponding to this $Re_{\lambda}$ is $Pm \approx 0.3 $ and does not belong to the range where the increment slope is constant.
+To compare this coefficient with the Kazantsev theory, we were again forced to take the value $Re_\lambda = 140$, since for this Reynolds number, we have information on the Lagrangian statistics~\citep{biferale2011multi}.
+The Prandtl number corresponding to this $Re_{\lambda}$ is $Pm \approx 0.3 $ and does not belong to the range in which the increment slope is constant.
 However, according to the data of~\citet{warnecke2023numerical} , the value is close to the boundary and the slope does not differ significantly.